Charlotte Hayes: Biography

 Dennis O'Kelly was a professional gambler and race horse owner and eventually made his fortune through the purchase of the prize-winning stallion Eclipse.
 With the money he earned through breeding Eclipse, and what Charlotte earned through running several brothels, the couple were able to purchase two estates, Clay Hill outside of Epsom, and later Canons Park, in addition to numerous properties throughout St James.
 It is believed that Charlotte's enterprise was worth £20,000, but that collectively, she and Dennis O'Kelly owned assets worth £70,000 by the early 1780s.

 After Dennis' death in 1787, Charlotte's health began to decline.
 Correspondence between Dennis O'Kelly's family members seem to indicate that her mental state also had begun to suffer.

 Towards the end of her life, Charlotte once more found herself in financial difficulties and was committed to debtors' prison again in 1798.
 This time, Dennis O'Kelly's nephew, Andrew O'Kelly, bailed her out, but only on the condition that she sign over to him all her assets.

 She died in unknown circumstances in 1813.

+Many years before her death, in 1779, a book supposedly written "By a Monk of the Order of Sr. Francis" was published in London under the following title Nocturnal Revels: or, the History of King's Place and other Modern Nunneries, containing Their Mysteries, Devotions, and Sacrifices, Comprising also, The Ancient and Present State of Promiscuous Gallantry.It told the story, among other things, of Charlotte Hayes' profitable trade and provided a detailed Italic textmenu of the pleasures she offered to her wealthy clients.